 6. Pair your pink walls with a lustrous finish.

 It's not hard for reflective surfaces, like the aged-brass backsplash in this calm and welcoming English cook space by Naked Kitchens, to steal the show.
 Pale pink walls and teal cabinets temper the lustrous finish, and a gallery wall and wood-topped island add plenty of warmth and character.
 Flat-front cabinetry with cutout cabinet pulls — another popular kitchen trend — make an appearance here as well.

-7. Splurge on colorful appliances.
+7. Splurge on colorful pink appliances.

 Who says appliances need to be boring?
 Take a whimsical approach to your pink kitchen and incorporate a colorful refrigerator à la Beth Sandland.
 She opted for this bubblegum pink number from SMEG to punch up her kitchen renovation, while white countertops and cabinetry balance the vibrant addition.

-8. Show off your ceramics collection.
+8. Use blush pink to highlight your ceramics collection.

 Take style notes from this clever kitchen design idea by New Generation Improvements and use the blush hue as a backdrop for more important things — like your extensive ceramics collection.
 We love the open shelving unit used in this culinary space.
 It acts as the perfect neutral frame to show off shelves of artistic wares.
 The white marble countertop and brass details (hello, kitchen sink!) are the icing on the cake.

-9. Swap in black hardware.
+9. Contract pink cabinets with black hardware.

 Black hardware can add just enough contrast to a pink culinary space without overwhelming its cool color scheme.
 And to add even more visual interest, follow the lead of Studio Surface and add a bit of texture in the form of wood shelving and shiplap wall paneling.